chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 ### Confidence interval
 In the above significance test, we conclude there is a likely a difference in mean wine lover score between the two group. <BR>

-But in order to convince other to take action on it, it is better to provide a confidence interval, the confidence interval provide more context on how much actually the difference is.
+But most of the time it is better to provide a confidence interval, the confidence interval provide more context on how much actually the difference is.

 Creating a 95% Confidence Interval for the "wine lover" column yields: (-0.5099, -0.3687)